dbmi-bgm/granite/docs/API.md

     vnt_obj.add_values_genotype(ID_genotype, values)

-The method *get_genotype_value(ID_genotype, tag, sep=':')* returns value for tag from the genotype specified by corresponding ID. sep is the tags separator used in format definition and genotype(s).
+The method *get_genotype_value(ID_genotype, tag, complete_genotype=False, sep=':')* returns value for tag from the genotype specified by corresponding ID. sep is the tags separator used in format definition and genotype(s).
+If complete_genotype=True, return '.' if tag is missing.
+If complete_genotype=False (default) raise exception for the missing tag.

     tag_val <str> = vnt_obj.get_genotype_value(ID_genotype, tag)